nodejs/node/doc/api/test.md

 ### Limitations

-The test runner's code coverage functionality has the following limitations, which will be addressed in a future Node.js release:

-* Source maps are not supported.
-* Excluding specific files or directories from the coverage report is not supported.
+The test runner's code coverage functionality does not support excluding specific files or directories from the coverage report.

 ## Mocking